MicrosoftDocs/visualfsharpdocs/docs/conceptual/en-US/F# Types.md

 The type of a function includes information about the parameter types and return type.

-The [!INCLUDE[dnprdnshort](../Token/dnprdnshort_md.md)] is the source of object types, interface types, delegate types, and others.
+The .NET Framework is the source of object types, interface types, delegate types, and others.
 You can define your own object types just as you can in any other .NET language.

 Also, F# code can define aliases, which are named *type abbreviations*, that are alternative names for types.
 You might use type abbreviations when the type might change in the future and you want to avoid changing the code that depends on the type.
 Or, you might use a type abbreviation as a friendly name for a type that can make code easier to read and understand.